Terms and Definitions

 A beneficiary is an individual, institution, or organization that will receive the benefits of the trust.

 A probate is the judicial determination of the validity of a will.
 The court vests power in a personal representative to gather and safeguard all the assets, create an inventory, pay taxing authorities, and distribute assets in accordance with the will.
 The court gives final approval for all activities of the personal representative.

 A remainderman is an individual, institution or organization that the trust will be distributed to upon termination.

 This is the formal contract which controls the trust property, and is usually between the trustor and the trustee, for the benefit of the beneficiary.
-We manage trusts that have trust agreements already written, or we will provide assistance, in conjunction with an outside attorney, in drafting a new trust agreement.
+We manage trusts that have trust agreements already written, or that are being prepared by your attorney.
+We do not create trust agreements.

 Any asset that is "real" or "personal" property held within the trust.
 This is property belonging to the trustor, which is transferred or "gifted" to the trustee.
 This could include things like farm land, gold and silver, private residences, apartment buildings, or vehicles.